heptarch/heptarch.github.io/projects.md

 human sympathy.
 Creative applied research is, after all, an art and not a science.

-All things considered, I see no reason why
+All things considered, I see no reason why the recipe should not be *attempted* at a smaller scale and in other circumstances.